 There’s generally no need to treat mild cataracts if they’re not impairing your sight.
 Through annual eye exams, your eye doctor can monitor your condition.
 Once cataracts begin to seriously obstruct your vision, we’ll recommend cataract surgery.
 Surgery is performed on one eye at a time so you can continue having some sight during the process.

 Cataract surgery entails removing your eyes’ cloudy natural lenses and replacing them with Intraocular Lenses (IOLs).
 IOLs are manmade lenses that take the place of the eyes’ natural lenses to improve your sight.
 Your eye surgeon will take accurate measurements of your eyes before the surgery to determine the power of IOL that you need.
 Once in place, IOLs function as a permanent part of your eyes, requiring no maintenance or care to enhance your sight.

 All surgeries come with risks and cataract surgery is no exception.
 By working with an experienced eye surgeon, however, you minimize these risks and increase your chances of having a successful surgery.

-To schedule an appointment for cataract treatment, contact an eye doctor from Texas Eye Surgeons in Plano and Greenville at (972) 379-3937 today.
+To schedule an appointment for cataract treatment, contact an eye doctor from Texas Eye Surgeons in Plano and surrounding areas at (972) 379-3937 today.